Competing the ‘golden tablets’ of the

 the battle against Darwinian evolution is waged by Theosophy as it is

-transformed from Sclater's lemur habitat into a
+transformed from Sclater's lemur habitat into a staging ground for

-more ignominiously, from the anthropoid ape-but from spirit as it manifested
+the anthropoid ape-but from spirit as it manifested itself in the Third

-itself in the Third Root-Race.
-Beyond the late nineteenth-century Theosophical
+Root-Race.
+Beyond the late nineteenth-century Theosophical moment, Lemuria's

-moment, Lemuria's place in occultism changes as its American practitioners
+place in occultism changes as its American practitioners recast it as a drowned

-recast it as a drowned Pacific paradise whose enlightened survivors may still
+Pacific paradise whose enlightened survivors may still be found secreted away

-be found secreted away in the hidden reaches of California, and as its New Age
+in the hidden reaches of California, and as its New Age exponents transform it

-exponents transform it into an astral abode of lost wisdom and well-being which
+into an astral abode of lost wisdom and well-being which holds out a beacon of

-holds out a beacon of hope for a disenchanted mankind.
-Although Lemuria itself
+hope for a disenchanted mankind.
+Although Lemuria itself might not have a

-might not have a singular identity, nor do Lemurians, occult labors of loss are
+singular identity, nor do Lemurians, occult labors of loss are united by the

-had reduced god's creation to matter, and matter alone.
+creation to matter, and matter alone.

 This project would be launched from